Skip to content

 &redirect_uri=urn%3Ac2id%3Aredirect_uri_template%3Ahttps%3A%2F%2F%5Bparam%5D.example.com%2Flogin-callback

-At the authorisation endpoint the Connect2id server will process the template to produce the effective redirection URI, where the authorisation response will be delivered.
+At the authorisation endpoint the Connect2id server processes the template to produce the effective redirection URI, where the authorisation response will be delivered.

 JWT secured authorisation requests (JAR) and pushed authorisation requests (PAR) can also use redirection URI templates.